Yagnasatwik/HospitalManagementSystem/README.md

 # HospitalManagementSystem
-A c# project on various
+A c# project on various functionalities tha a hospital management system would have